Total Performance

 the Cost Is Paid in Two Currencies:

-Energy and Injury Risk.
+Energy & Injury Risk

 The Same Mechanical Restrictions That Waste Energy

-Also Place Joints in Vulnerable Positions During
+Place Joints in Vulnerable Positions During

-Kicking and Deceleration.
+Kicking and Deceleration

 The Problem